All posts

 Quick take

-UK residents form US LLCs for three reasons: US market access, Stripe simplicity, and the appeal of a $0 state income tax entity in Wyoming or Delaware.
-The formation process is straightforward.
-The tax picture is not.
-Since April 2025, HMRC classifies US single-member LLCs as "opaque" — meaning corporation-like for UK tax purposes — even though the IRS treats them as transparent (disregarded).
-This mismatch creates a structural tax trap: LLC income may be taxed in both the US and the UK, with treaty relief under Article 24 of the US-UK Double Taxation Convention providing incomplete protection.
-Most formation guides do not mention this because formation services have no incentive to explain what happens after the sale.
+Since April 2025, HMRC classifies US single-member LLCs as "opaque" โ€” corporation-like for UK tax purposes โ€” even though the IRS treats them as transparent.
+This mismatch creates a structural tax trap that most formation guides skip entirely, because formation services have no incentive to explain what happens after the sale.

 Step 1: Choose a State